bubthegreat/generic-angular-ninja/README.md

 # Skill Matrix

 Skill matrix is a website for building out skill matrices and doing self and team assessments based on them.

-## Documentation

-Included documentation for django and django-ninja for offline use
+Really though right now this is some bare bones implementation stuff.

+Items in the to do list:

+* Add a persistent database deployment with postgres and make it available
+* Add a persistent redis deployment
+* Add a persistent rabbitmq deployment
+* Add a spark cluster option
+* Add some pulsar love https://pulsar.apache.org/docs/next/helm-install
+*

 ## Getting Started